 Remember that you can find the complete implementation of this application in:

 where DB_INSTALL is the location where you placed your DB distribution.

-Example 4.1. example_database_read
+Example 4.1. excxx_example_database_read

 To begin, we include the necessary header files and perform our forward declarations.
+We also write our usage() function.